priyanshupaikra/perceptron-learning-ml/README.md

 ## Results

 The Multi-Layer Perceptron significantly outperforms the Single-Layer Perceptron on the Iris dataset:
-- Single-Layer Perceptron: ~23% accuracy
+- Single-Layer Perceptron: ~23% accuracy - may change; in my case it was always give different
 - Multi-Layer Perceptron: ~90%+ accuracy

 This demonstrates the power of deep learning architectures to model complex, non-linear relationships.